 Epithelial Cyst of Spleen

 Epithelial (True) Cyst of Spleen: This splenectomy specimen is from a 40 y/o male who presented with left upper quadrant pain and low-grade fever of brief duration.
 There was no history of trauma.
 Ultrasonography showed a hyperechoic lesion suggestive of a post-traumatic cyst or an abscess.
 On CT scan, there was a well-defined hypodense lesion with no solid component or septae.
 The splenectomy specimen measured 16.5 x 12 x 11 cm and weighed 650 grams.
-The surface had a bulging yellow-white area (see previous image).
+The surface had a bulging yellow-white area as shown in this photograph.
 The specimen contained a 9.0 cm unilocular cyst filled with about 300 ml of straw-colored fluid.
-The inner wall was greyish-white and heavily trabeculated as shown in this image.
+The inner wall was greyish-white and heavily trabeculated (see next image).
 The cyst lining was composed of low cuboidal epithelium.
 Case courtesy of: Dr. Sanjay D. Deshmukh (Professor of Pathology) & Dr. J. M. Gadekar (Chief of Surgery Dept.), Dr. Vithalrao Vikhe Patil Medical College & Hospitals, Ahmednagar, India.